ponoor/python-step-series/CONTRIBUTING.rst

    You can also use |tox|_ to run several other pre-configured tasks in the repository.
 Try ``tox -av`` to see a list of the available checks.

+   ``python-step-series`` also uses `tox-conda`_ to create virtual environments to test against multiple versions of Python.
+It is recommended to also install this tox plugin (``pip install tox-conda``) if you are using some form of conda.
+   If not, then please ensure tox is able to find all required versions of Python.

 Submit your contribution
 ------------------------